 - Do your diligence.
 Know what devices are in your home and which ones have internet capability.
 Then block them.

 - Lastly, and most importantly, you need a child-safe internet browser!
 We use Covenant Eyes and have been so pleased with them.

 Keeping Your Child Safe On The Internet With Covenant Eyes

-Find out more about Covenant Eyes here.
-One of my favorite things about this company is all the free resources they offer.
-Such as here free ebooks about parenting the internet generation.
-And an article here about the dangers of the internet for kids.
+One of my favorite things about Covenant Eyes is all the free resources they offer.
+Such as free ebooks about parenting the internet generation.
+And an article about the dangers of the internet for kids.
 Internet safety for children and family purity is a top priority for them.

 Be diligent, be proactive and be REAL!
 It is not possible to monitor the internet alone.
 Don’t try.
 Once your child has seen inappropriate images… he can’t un-see them.
 Those disgusting images can be forever burned in his brain.
 Prevention is worth a pound of cure, except when it comes to protecting your child on the internet.
 At which point, prevention is worth a crap-ton of cure!!!